EvaWang2020/EvaWang2020.github.io/_posts/2021-07-03-read-and-write-into-googlesheet -files-using-python.md

 # if you want this script to read Google Sheet files only, use : SCOPES = ['https://www.googleapis.com/auth/spreadsheets.readonly']
 SCOPES = ['https://www.googleapis.com/auth/spreadsheets']

-# the ID and range of a Gogole Sheet spreadsheet
+# the ID and range of a Google Sheet spreadsheet
 # if there are more than one tabs in the speadsheet, specific the tab in front of the range
 SAMPLE_SPREADSHEET_ID = 'XXXXXXXXXXXX'
 SAMPLE_RANGE_NAME = 'A1:AE400'